italia-opensource/italiaopensource.com/website/src/pages/opensources/astro-minimal.md

 ### Description

-An open-source blog template build with Astro and Bulma
+An open source blog template build with Astro and Bulma

 ### Tags